 JN Biosciences’ HuABC2 drug candidate is a humanized anti-CD122 IgG antibody that has a unique function to suppress CD122/CD132-bearing NK and memory T cells.
 Therapeutic activity of HuABC2 was demonstrated in mouse disease models for vitiligo, type I diabetes, alopecia areata, multiple sclerosis, and celiac disease.
 The company is seeking an out-licensing deal for HuABC2.
 Another drug that blocks the same CD122 receptor has been already tested, though not for vitiligo (see below.)
 Privately held company, funding rounds unknown.

-UPDATED: A UK-based Life Science Investments with R&D facilities in Guayaquil, Ecuador is in the pre-clinical trials for VITILSI, a cream with active ingridients of Coleus forskohlii root and Cassia alata leaves extract.
-This is the only plant-based formulation in the pipeline with antioxidant, anti-inflammatory and immunomodulatory properties, combined with melanogenesis-inducing properties.
+Life Science Investments, a UK-based company with R&D facilities in Guayaquil, Ecuador is in the pre-clinical trials for VITILSI.
+This is the only plant-based, cosmeceutical formulation in the pipeline with antioxidant, anti-inflammatory and immunomodulatory properties, combined with melanogenesis-inducing properties of Coleus forskohlii root and Cassia alata leaves extract.
 Case reports show effectviness in acrofacial vitiligo but the ideal patient candidate isn't clear yet.
-The product rollout is expected within months, with an estimated price tag of $60-70 for a 40g tube.
+The product rollout is expected soon, with an estimated price tag of $60-70 for a 40g tube.

 Palatin Technologies filed patent application for melanocortin receptor-1 peptides (MC-1) back in 2013.
 Proposed indications included vitiligo and erythropoietic protoporphyria, but apparently it hasn’t yet entered the development phase.
 A 52-week range for the company’s stock is $0.59-1.78/share – currently $0.90/share; market cap $204.539M.